Skip to contents

 The Model

-EpiModel now includes functionality to input distributions of parameters for network models.
-We will demonstrate this with a simple SI model.
+We demonstrate with a simple SI model.

 nw <- network_initialize(n = 50)